MattiSG/SemWiktionary/README.md

 Equivalent projects and rationale
 ---------------------------------

 - [JWKTL](http://www.ukp.tu-darmstadt.de/software/jwktl/).
-Not documented, source code impossible to get, authors not reachable by email.
+Not documented, source code access was not allowed by authors (yet?).

-Many tools parse MediaWiki markup and create an AST from it.
-However, most of them are overkill and would require several passes to properly fill the database, therefore leading to poor performance.
+[Several](http://rendering.xwiki.org/xwiki/bin/view/Main/Architecture) [tools](http://dbpedia.hg.sourceforge.net/hgweb/dbpedia/extraction_framework/file/2c1eea7da303/wiktionary) parse MediaWiki markup and create an AST from it.
+However, most of them are overkill and not specific enough for the Wiktionary dialects (much more strongly structured than Wikipedia, for which most tools are tailored).

 License
 -------